- BOARDS & COMMISSIONS

 If you believe this may be a solution for you, please contact the Building Division at 419.627.5940.
 We can provide assistance in filling out applications, a list of licensed contractors who can do work in the City, review fee schedules, and discuss possible alternatives with the property owners.

-All consumers shall be monthly customers and the charges to them for water/sewer service shall be payable monthly.
+All consumers shall be monthly customers and the charges for water/sewer service shall be payable monthly.

 First 100 cubic feet: minimum charge

-All over 100 cubic feet: see current rate chart
+All over 100 cubic feet: Request current rate chart

 Water and sewer charges are based on metered water.